Our attorneys are active in professional, civic, cultural, religious and charitable organizations and share a responsibility to serve the community.

 James L. “Jeremy” Carter

-Experience: 16 years practicing estate administration and planning, guardianship, real estate and corporate law, real estate (commercial projects/intra-family transfers), domestic law.
-Previously operated independent law farm and worked for Benjamin Bridges III, before joining Kluttz Reamer and becoming a partner.
+Experience: 21 years practicing estate administration and planning, guardianship, real estate and corporate law, real estate (commercial projects/intra-family transfers), domestic law.
+Previously operated independent law farm and worked for Benjamin Bridges III, before joining Kluttz Reamer as a partner.

 Born: Salisbury, NC